wxjiao/wxjiao.github.io/_pages/openings.md

 4. Finally, if you cannot apply to any of the above application deadlines, you can also submit an application through the [department’s admission system](https://www.inf.ethz.ch/phd-application) at any time.
 In this case, it is okay to send me an email stating your interest with your CV. **This year, we are primarily admitting PhD students through modes 1, 2 and 3.**

-We may also have an opening for a Postdoc.
-In particular, we may be able to host a Postdoc jointly with [Ryan Cotterell's group](https://rycolab.io/) especially throught the [ETH AI center Postdoc fellowship program](https://ai.ethz.ch/education/phd-and-postdoc-programs.html)
+We also have an opening for a Postdoc.
+In particular, we may be able to host a Postdoc jointly with [Ryan Cotterell's group](https://rycolab.io/), especially through the [ETH AI center Postdoc fellowship program](https://ai.ethz.ch/education/phd-and-postdoc-programs.html)

 ### Bachelor/Master projects for ETH Zurich students
 If you are a Master student at ETH Zurich looking for a thesis project, contact me (or any group member) by email.
 We maintain a list of available thesis projects [here](https://docs.google.com/document/d/1V6VXXAUmfEURldrbPtCiIFAOW4UKoXT49fTvTSOsRTk/edit#).
 However, you can also propose your own topic.